mikelgo/nx-dependency-check/plugins/nx-dependency-check/README.md

 * `versionOffset`: a object which defines the version offset.
 Default is `{major: 1}` which means that a package is marked as outdated if it is more than one major version behind latest.
 * `versionOffsetOverrides`: A configuration where you can overrule the general `versionOffset` for certain packages.
 This is especially helpful if you have high-frequent packages or simply some packages which you can not update right now.
 * `failOnVersionMismatch`: A boolean which defines if the build should fail if outdated packages are found.
 Default is `true`.
 Setting this option to `false` might be helpful if you do not want to make passing the deps-check as a hard criteria to pass your build.
 You wil anyway get a nice report.
+* `inputs`: A list of files which are used to determine the packages to check.
+Default is `["package.json"]` which means that only the root `package.json` is used.
+You can also provide a list of files like `["package.json", "projects/**/package.json"]` to check all `package.json` files in your projects.
+* `cache`: whether to use the nx cache or not.
+Default is `false`.
 ## Nx version compatibility
 The plugin needs `@nx/devkit` version 16.1.0 or higher.